Saint Martin's Island: Inhabitants

-Most of the island's approximately 3,700 inhabitants live primarily from fishing.
+The island's economy is primarily based on fishing, which supports the majority of its roughly 3,700 inhabitants.
 The other staple crops are rice and coconut.
 Being very common on the island, algae are collected, dried, and exported to Myanmar.
-Between October and April, the fishermen from neighboring areas bring their caught fishes to the island's temporary wholesale market.
-However, imports of chicken, meat and other foods come in from the mainland Bangladesh and Myanmar.
-As the centre and the south are mainly farmland and makeshift huts, most of the permanent structures are around the far north.
+Between October and April, the fishermen from neighbouring areas bring their caught fish to the island's temporary wholesale market.
+However, imports of chicken, meat and other foods come in from mainland Bangladesh and Myanmar.
+As the centre and the south are mainly farmland and makeshift huts, most of the permanent structures are around the far north of the island.

-During the rainy season, because of the dangerous conditions on the Bay of Bengal, the inhabitants have no scope to go to the mainland (Teknaf) and their life can become dangerous.
+During the rainy season, because of the dangerous conditions on the Bay of Bengal, the inhabitants are unable to travel to mainland (Teknaf), leaving the island isolated.
 There is a hospital on the island, but in the past there has often been no doctor.

 Biological diversity and bioprospecting potential

 Research by the Bangladesh Department of Environment (DoE), with the assistance of the UNDP, demonstrates that the island has a number of ecosystems, including coral-rich areas, mangroves, lagoons and stony areas.
-The island is a safe haven to various species of fauna.
-The presence of 153 species of sea weeds, 66 species of coral, 187 species of oysters, 240 species of fish, 120 species of birds, 29 species of reptiles and 29 species of mammals were recorded at the St Martin's Island in 2010.
+The island serves as a safe haven for diverse species of fauna.
+In 2010, surveys recorded 153 species of seaweeds, 66 species of coral, 187 species of oysters, 240 species of fish, 120 species of birds, 29 species of reptiles and 29 species of mammals on St Martin's Island.
 The area in vicinity has been declared as a Marine Protected Area in 2022.

-S.I.
-Paul et al. (2021) collected 9 species of marine sponges (phylum: Porifera) from the Saint Martin's Island.
-These are: Niphates erecta, Mycale macilenta, Plakortis dariae, Cliona celata, Cliona carteri, Cliona viridis, Haliclona rosea, Haliclona oculata, and Hemimycale columella.
 Marine sponges and their associated microbes produce an enormous array of antitumor, antiviral, anti-inflammatory, immunosuppressive, antibiotic and other bioactive molecules.

-S.I.
-Paul et al. (2021) explored a total of 15 bacterial genera comprising 31 different bacterial species from the 9 collected marine sponges of the island.
+A total of 15 bacterial genera comprising 31 different bacterial species from the 9 collected marine sponges of the island.
 Among them Bacillus subtilis strains WS1A and YBS29 have great probiotic potential.
 It can produce antimicrobial compounds and prevent motile Aeromonas septicemia disease (a major fish disease in Bangladesh) of Rohu (Labeo rohita).
 Bacillus subtilis strains WS1A and YBS29 produce different types of antimicrobial peptides.
 Fish (Labeo rohita) fed with extracellular products of Bacillus subtilis strains WS1A and YBS29 develop complete disease resistance.
 The metabolites and bioactive compounds derived from marine sponges and sponge microbes also afford abundant potential for pharmaceutical and biotechnological applications.